Skip to main content

 Handling sensitive findings

-If a finding could put someone at risk, limit access to the note, avoid unnecessary screenshots, and escalate through an appropriate supervisor, editor, legal reviewer, or safety channel before publishing or sharing it further.
+For professional work, follow your organization's rules for evidence handling, retention, and escalation.
+For personal work, focus on the accounts you control and the practical steps you can take to reduce your own exposure.
+If a finding could put someone at risk, restrict access to the note, avoid unnecessary screenshots, and escalate through an appropriate supervisor, editor, legal reviewer, or safety channel before sharing it further.
+Our safety page describes how to report misuse and unsafe behavior.

-Questions to ask before searching
+Six questions to ask before you search

 What is the lawful or legitimate purpose for this search?